Voted Best Personal Injury Law Firm By Georgia Lawyers

 How the April 2025 Georgia Tort Reform Law Affects Burn Injury Claims in Atlanta, GA

-The April 2025 Georgia Tort Reform Law introduces several changes that directly affect burn injury claims in Atlanta, making it harder to achieve full compensation:
+The April 2025 Georgia Tort Reform Law introduces several changes that directly affect burn injury claims in Atlanta, making it harder to achieve full compensation.
+This law has made working with a burn injury lawyer even more significant throughout every level of your claim especially when negotiating with insurance companies or if your case goes to trial.

 - Stricter Liability Standards: In negligent security cases, such as burns from arson in Buckhead parking lots, plaintiffs must now prove prior wrongful conduct within 500 yards of the property.
 This high bar may reduce successful claims against property owners, even when poor security enabled fires or assaults.